 - Lighter and Softer/Denser and Wackier: Make Way For Noddy.
 Not that the books or previous adaptations remotely neared dark or mature material themselves, but the CGI series clearly aims more to be an Edutainment Show for an even younger audience, with the characters' meaner or more sarcastic elements downplayed.

-- Taken Up to Eleven with 2009's Noddy In Toyland where the edutainment aspect is removed in favor on focusing on humor and bizarre situations.
+- Exaggerated with 2009's Noddy In Toyland where the edutainment aspect is removed in favor on focusing on humor and bizarre situations.
 Even the show's soundtrack is more bubblier and goofier.

 - Medium Blending: Some 60s era commercials for "Kellogg's Sugar Ricicles" (later renamed to "Kellogg's Ricicles") featured Noddy (hand drawn animated) in a live-action setting with children.

 - Mirror Universe: Noddy enters one in "Noddy Through the Looking Glass."
 Among other changes, Sly and Gobbo are police officers (with Sly being the smart one of the duo), Mr. Plod runs the market stall, Dina Doll fixes cars, and Noddy himself is a naughty troublemaker.

 - Mouthy Kid: Noddy has nothing against starting arguments against adults or even the local police officer (granted most of the time, they really aren't much more mature than he is).